cmiltone/Angular-JS-Blood-Pressure-App/README.md

 # Angular-JS-Blood-Pressure-App
-Blood Pressure compan application powered by angularjs.
+A blood pressure companion web application powered by angularjs.